Fly on the Wings of Love: Eurovision

 On 13 May 2000, the Eurovision Song Contest was held at the Globe Arena in Stockholm hosted by Sveriges Television (SVT), and broadcast live throughout the continent.
 The Olsen Brothers performed "Fly on the Wings of Love" fourteenth on the evening, following 's "Colgado de un sueño" by Serafín Zubiri and preceding 's "Wadde hadde dudde da?" by Stefan Raab.

 At the close of voting, the song had received 195 points, placing first in a field of twenty-four, winning the contest.
 The song was not expected to score highly, as it was an old-fashioned ballad and performed by two of the oldest performers to enter the contest.
-In spite of this, it led the voting from start to finish –a feat not achieved since ABBA won in 1974– and became a great favourite among fans of the contest.
+In spite of this, it led the voting from start to finish, a feat not achieved since ABBA won in 1974.
+It became a great favourite among fans of the contest.
 The song is memorable for the vocoding effects given to the voice during the final chorus, which allow it to sound something like a robot.
 These effects were the subject of a protest by the n delegation, however they were not found to be against the rules and the result stood.